kaungmyatpaing21/Pynini-Tutorials/README.md

 <h3>Note</h3>
 Pynini can be used in Text Normalization Problems.This examples only demostrates how to use some build-in functions of pynini and it does not contain any information on how to create the necessary files for using it with a particular language.

+<h3>References</h3>
+Gorman, K. 2016.
+Pynini: A Python library weighted finite-state grammar compilation.
+In Proceedings of the ACL Workshop on Statistical NLP and Weighted Automata, pages 75-80.

+Schulz, K., and Mihov, S. 2002.
+Fast string correction with Levenshtein-automata.
+International Journal of Document Analysis and Recognition 5(1): 67-85.

+Wagner, R. A., and Fischer, M. J. 1974.
+The string-to-string correction problem.
+Journal of the ACM 21(1): 168-173.